Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/GoSharing.md

 | Updated&nbsp;&nbsp;&nbsp;&nbsp; | Description
 | ----       | ---
+| 2022-03-28 | We ask again to share info on how to use the MDS API.
+We would like to receive an example cURL command.
 | 2022-03-24 | We test the MDS feed based on the documentation we got.
 We can't get any data.
 We ask GO Sharing / goUrban two things: 1.
 Can we authenticate with a bearer token that is always valid, instead of using refreshed tokens all the time?
 2. Please share example cURL commands for retrieving the vehicles data.
 | 2022-03-23 | GO Sharing calls us and asks if the documentation is complete now.
 | 2022-03-22 | GO Sharing sends an documentation URL, https://whimsical.com/api-basics-RPfVazKR6gTaECRG6MGnFv.